2019 Ketchikan BEACH Monitoring Program

 What are the plans for this summer?

-- Monitor for a second year at the 11 locations noted above
+- Monitoring for a third year at 11 locations

 - Notify the public when levels exceed water quality recreation criterion

 DEC will continue to share the test results with the City of Ketchikan, the Ketchikan Gateway Borough, and stakeholders.
 If the levels exceed state recreation standards, DEC will issue a press release and post it on the Alaska BEACH Program website https://dec.alaska.gov/water/water-quality/beach-program/.
 The City and Borough of Ketchikan may post an advisory sign at the affected beach.
 DEC will use social media to share the beach results.
 Weekly samples will continue to be collected through September, and the information shared on the Alaska BEACH Program website.

 The monitoring program will help support the development of recommendations for best management practices and treatment of wastewater to reduce bacteria levels along the Ketchikan coastline.
 The data collected will then be compared to Alaska Water Quality Standards to determine if an impairment decision is warranted, and to document this decision in a future Integrated Report.
 Prior to making a decision on impairment, DEC will issue a public notice and comment period for the community, agencies, and local and tribal governments, and other interested stakeholders.

 In addition, DEC’s Alaska Clean Water Actions (ACWA) Grants Program plans to fund the development of a Watershed Management Plan which is designed to address the current pollution sources in Ketchikan and protect high quality waters.
 The plan evaluates stormwater management options for reducing the pollutants (especially bacteria) entering Ketchikan freshwater watersheds and coastal marine waters from known diverse point and nonpoint bacteria discharges and sources.
 The plan will follow the Environmental Protection Agency’s 9-element watershed planning process.